TongQM/tongqm.github.io/_includes/about/en.md

 > Einsamkeit oder Gemeinheit.

-Hi, I am Miao, Yidi, a junior student majoriing in Industrial Engineering in Xi'an Jiaotong University.
+Hi, I am Miao, Yidi, a junior student majoring in Industrial Engineering in Xi'an Jiaotong University.
 My interests focus on industrial engineering & operation research and economics.
 Here I'd like to post some notes of my study.